sciZer0/newdiscoveries/c/README.md

 Gravitational Force (Invisible Hand) is doing the same thing -- Gravitational Force (Invisible Hand) is pushing the 20 kg object downwards, striving (by the pushing) to increase the velocity of the pushed object.

-Note: strive means to make an effort to accomplish an target
+Note: strive means to make an effort to accomplish a target

 The New Definition of Force is:

 <b>Force is a push striving, during every moment, to be increasing Velocity of the pushed object at the rate equal to Target Acceleration.</b>

+--

-## 2.2.
-Target Acceleration
+## 2.3.
+Target Acceleration as the feature of each Force

 So, the New Definition of Force is: